isomerpages/moe-swisscottagesec/_swiss-experience/Student Development Programme/Code of Conduct and School Rules.md

 **DEMERIT POINT SYSTEM**

-This table spells out the possible consequences of accumulating the number of demerit points for offences committed in the course of the semester.
+<p style="text-align: justify;">This table spells out the possible consequences of accumulating the number of demerit points for offences committed in the course of the semester.</p>

 | Number of Demerit Points  | Possible Actions Taken      |
 |----------------|-----------------------|